Northern Athabasca Basin

 Gulch

 The Gulch property hosts uranium associated with the regional Black Bay fault structure, indicating potential for both basement-hosted and unconformity-related deposits.
 The historic Gulch Mine developed 11 mineralized shoots through underground operations and diamond drilling between the 152m and 244m development levels.
-A large VTEM EM conductor identified in 2007 remains completely untested.
+A 2007 VTEM survey conducted by JNR Resources outlined a large electromagnetic conductor on the property that has not been drill-tested.

 Property Highlights